Foreign relations of India: West

 India supported Cyprus during its struggle for independence from British colonial rule.
-India supported Greeks in Cyprus during the Turkish invasion of Cyprus in 1974, and lobbied for the international recognition of the Government of Nicosia as the sole legal representative of the entire nation.
+India supported the Greeks in Cyprus during the Turkish invasion of Cyprus in 1974 and lobbied for the international recognition of the Government of Nicosia as the sole legal representative of the entire nation.
 India has consistently supported and voted for a peaceful resolution of the Cyprus dispute at the United Nations.